 If you are sent a text message from HMRC including links or asking you for financial information, please forward it to HMRC at 60599.
 If you receive a scam email from HMRC, email it to [email protected] You should also report any scam emails, texts or telephone calls to Action Fraud online or by calling 0300 123 2040.

 Are you planning to apply for the Self-Employment Income Support Scheme, or have you recently made a benefits claim?
 If so, we’d be interested in hearing from you.
-You can get in touch via [email protected] or leave a comment below.
+You can join the money conversation on the Rest Less community or leave a comment below.